damoeb/kalipo/README.md

 What is it?
 -----------

-Kalipo is a realtime mobile-first? commenting web application with a strong focus on transparency.
-(Screenshot http://i58.tinypic.com/5efh4o.jpg)
+Kalipo is a realtime mobile-first commenting web application with a strong focus on transparency.
+It uses [d3js](http://d3js.org/) vizualizations to help users to navigate through a discussion and find the relevant parts.
+Its an asocial network and no social network.

 Features
 --------